TITLE 35: ENVIRONMENTAL PROTECTION

 d) Samples

-1) Except as provided in subsections (d)(2) and (d)(4), a sample of solid waste or a sample of water, soil, or air that is collected for the sole purpose of testing to determine its characteristics or composition is not subject to any requirements of this Part or 35 Ill.
+1) Except as provided in subsections (d)(2) and (d)(4), a sample of solid waste or a sample of water, soil, or air that is collected solely for testing to determine its characteristics or composition is not subject to any requirements of this Part or 35 Ill.
 Adm.
 Code 702, 703, and 722 through 728.
-The sample qualifies when it fulfills one of the following conditions:
+The sample qualifies when it meets one of the following conditions:

-A) The sample is being transported to a laboratory for the purpose of testing;
+A) The sample is being transported to a laboratory for testing;

 B) The sample is being transported back to the sample collector after testing;